-Juno aims to go further.
-It will focus solely on Jupiter and try to answer at least some of the following questions, according to NASA:
+Juno focuses solely on Jupiter and is trying to answer at least some of the following questions, according to NASA:

 - How much water does Jupiter have in its atmosphere?
 This is important to figure out if our formation theories of the solar system are correct, or if they need some work.